techniq/layerchart/.changeset/stack-groups.md

 'layerchart': patch
 ---

-fix(Chart): Stack each `x1` sub-band and facet panel separately, so grouped-and-stacked bars and repeated categories no longer share one running total.
+fix(Chart): Stack each `x1` sub-band separately, so grouped-and-stacked bars no longer share one running total